ststimac/stephaniestimac-blog/posts/10-30-2019-performance.md

 Though to some friends it feels as though I’m really far outside the city, I’m technically a part of the Seattle Metropolitan Area and despite being in a rural area, I’m close enough to Redmond and Bellevue that something like mobile phone and data coverage shouldn’t be an issue.

-These two things were not things I really paid attention to while looking for a home unless the property was so far out that there was no coverage at all.
+These two things were not things I really paid attention to while looking for a place to live unless the property was so far out that there was no coverage at all.
 I figured once the internet was installed, I wouldn’t have to worry about spotty coverage.
 I would have WiFi and it would be fine.

 ## An Unreliable Network